How To Setup Laravel In Docker Container

 We will install the different containers.

-Step 1: Install The Laravel 5.6 in your directory.
+Step 1: Install the Laravel in your directory.

 You can install the Laravel in your regular project directory using the following command.